molcathy/cl_calculator/README.md

 3. To apply formulas on the equation that the computer understands such as:
     1. Integration [x]
     2. Differentiation [x]
-    3. Area underneath a graph []
+    3. Area underneath a graph [x]
-    4. Displaying a point on the graph []
+    4. Displaying a point on the graph [] not sure about this
-    5. Figuring out the tangent []
+    5. Figuring out the tangent [x]
-    6. Figuring out the normal []
+    6. Figuring out the normal [x]
-    7. Figuring out the perpendicular bisector []
+    7. Figuring out the perpendicular bisector [x]
-    8. Figuring out the minimum and maximum (or there might be a minimum turning point and a maximum turning point depending on the graph) []
+    8. Figuring out the minimum and maximum (or there might be a minimum turning point and a maximum turning point depending on the graph) [x]
     9. Figuring out the asymptote []
     10. Where graphs intersect []
-    11. Where the y-intersect is []
+    11. Where the y-intersect is [x]
-    12. Where the x-intersect is []
+    12. Where the x-intersect is [x]
     13. Doing a graph to any power [x]
     14. Drawing a graph with a positive or negative gradient [x]
-    15. Scaling the graph to fit the space given
+    15. Scaling the graph to fit the space given []
     16. Only allowing the values to be drawn that are inside the graph [x]
 4. To clear the screen []
 5. To have a screen where you can save and upload polynomials and equations of a line so that the user can pull it up and use it again. []